jonathanlermitage/ij-ilove-devtoys/README.md

   * better tool icons
   * settings: remember last opened tool
   * fix a problem with textarea resizing: when a textarea has a vey long content and the second textarea has only a short text, the resize policy makes one textarea too big, and the other textarea too small.
 I would like to keep a 50/50 ratio. **Help is welcome**.
-* add more tools, like Base64 from file, GZip encoder/decoder, JWT encoder/decoder, HTML escaper, cron parser, timestamp converter, various text tools, regex tester, various graphics tools...
+* add more tools, like Base64 from file, GZip encoder/decoder, JWT encoder/decoder, HTML escaper, cron parser, timestamp converter, text tools, graphics tools...

 Nota: I think we don't need to reproduce tools that exist in IntelliJ already, like the regex tester and markdown previewer.